We’re entering the Sugar Season.

 What have you found that works for you?
 It’s your turn.
 Comment below with your best idea for reducing your sugar intake overall, or avoiding it during the holidays.

-I’m Amy Hoogervorst, an integrative health coach, offering grace and space for a healthier you.
-Thanks for joining me for Step 24 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+Welcome!
+I’m Amy, an integrative health coach, offering grace and space for a healthier you.
+This article is Step 24 in the “31 Steps to a Healthier You” series.
+You can access all posts in the series here.
+And I hope you’ll want to stick around for a while.
+If so, please subscribe at this link so you’ll get updates.